Description

 Impact

-This vulnerability allows an attacker who can modify the pnpm‑lock.yaml file and control the registry URL referenced by the lockfile to bypass integrity verification and install altered packages.
+The vulnerability is a fail‑open integrity verification bypass (CWE‑494: Use of Trusted Data) and also involves improper handling of missing integrity information (CWE‑354).
+It allows an attacker who can modify the pnpm-lock.yaml file and control the registry URL referenced by the lockfile to bypass integrity verification and install altered packages.
 Because the integrity field is optional in older pnpm releases, the updated package is extracted and executed without any error, enabling the attacker to compromise the dependency chain or inject malicious code.
-The flaw is a fail‑open weakness that directly threatens the integrity of the software supply chain.
+The flaw directly threatens the integrity of the software supply chain.

 Affected Systems